pagkly/Zed/Investopedia3/Forming a Limited Partnership What You Should Know.md

 An investment partnership is a type of business formation.
 It’s a partnership that’s generally structured as a holding company that's created by individual partners or companies for investing purposes.
 These investments can be other businesses, securities, and real estate, among other things.

 A limited partnership is usually a type of investment partnership, often used as investment vehicles for investing in such assets as real estate.
 LPs differ from other partnerships in that partners can have limited liability, meaning they are not liable for business debts that exceed their initial investment.
-In a [limited liability company (LLC)](https://www.investopedia.com/terms/l/llc.asp), general partners are responsible for the daily management of the limited partnership and are liable for the company's financial obligations, including debts and litigation.
+In a [[limited liability company (LLC)]](https://www.investopedia.com/terms/l/llc.asp), general partners are responsible for the daily management of the limited partnership and are liable for the company's financial obligations, including debts and litigation.
 Other contributors, known as limited or silent partners, provide capital but cannot make managerial decisions and are not responsible for any debts beyond their initial investment.

-A [general partnership](https://www.investopedia.com/terms/g/generalpartnership.asp) is a partnership when all partners share in the profits, managerial responsibilities, and liability for debts equally.
+A [[general partnership]](https://www.investopedia.com/terms/g/generalpartnership.asp) is a partnership when all partners share in the profits, managerial responsibilities, and liability for debts equally.
 If the partners plan to share profits or losses unequally, they should document this in a legal partnership agreement to avoid future disputes.

 A joint venture is a general partnership that remains valid until the completion of a project or a certain period elapses.
 All partners have an equal right to control the business and share in any profits or losses.
 They also have a fiduciary responsibility to act in the best interests of other members as well as the venture.